Small Business Majority

 Small Business Majority (SBM) is a small business advocacy organization in the United States.
 It is based in Washington D.C., with offices in San Francisco, Sacramento, Fresno, Chicago, Denver, Los Angeles, Albuquerque, and Atlanta.

 Small Business Majority performs opinion polling and writes studies to highlight questions and opinions on issues affecting small businesses.
 It uses this information to provide small business owners with information on how laws affect their bottom line, and to educate policymakers on a diverse set of issues that they can then advocate for, such as healthcare reform, access to credit and job creation.

 History

 Small Business Majority was founded in 2005 by John Arensmeyer, a former small business owner, with the goal of giving entrepreneurs a greater voice in public policy debates.
 The organization emerged in response to the lack of coordinated representation for small businesses on issues such as healthcare, taxes, and access to capital.

 In its early years, Small Business Majority became especially active during the national debate over healthcare reform, conducting research and amplifying the perspectives of small business owners in support of the Affordable Care Act, which was signed into law in 2010.

-Over the following decade, the organization expanded its policy focus to include retirement security, workforce development, entrepreneurship for women and people of color, clean energy, and fair lending practices.
-During the COVID-19 pandemic, Small Business Majority played a significant role in advocating for relief programs, helping entrepreneurs access federal aid, and highlighting gaps in support for the smallest and most vulnerable businesses.

 Today, Small Business Majority operates as a national, nonpartisan organization with offices in multiple states, continuing to combine research, advocacy, and education to strengthen the ecosystem for America’s small businesses.